 Middle of the funnel

-• A salesperson presents their pitch to the prospect.
-This pitch should be the culmination of your prospecting research, showing off your knowledge of exactly how you can help them.
+A salesperson presents their pitch to the prospect.
+This pitch should be the culmination of your sales prospecting strategies, showing off your knowledge of exactly how you can help them.
 Be prepared to counter any objections that come up based on what you already know about their pain points.

 Bottom of the funnel